Kyriakos Papadopoulos: U Craiova

-Lamia FC
+Lamia

-On 15 February 2023, Papadopoulos returned to Super League Greece, by signing a season-long contract with Lamia FC for an undisclosed fee.
+On 15 February 2023, Papadopoulos returned to Super League Greece, by signing a season-long contract with Lamia for an undisclosed fee.

 International career

 Papadopoulos was called up to the under-19 Greece national team for the Elite round of the 2007 UEFA European Under-19 Football Championship.
 He appeared in all three group games against Moldova, Netherlands and Russia, helping Greece finish top and qualify for the finals.
 Papadopoulos later featured at the heart of the Greek defence in the finals tournament and was partners with teammate Konstantinos Lambropoulos.
 He was instrumental in keeping a clean sheet against the Czech Republic, as well as strong performances against England and Italy.
 His performances attracted attention from scouts of elite teams such as Manchester United, Arsenal and Chelsea.

 He was the youngest player in the tournament by 13 months and the teams were impressed with the defender's maturity while in a competition.
 Also, he was one of the ten most talented players in Europe as considered by UEFA in their UEFA Under-19 Team of the Tournament.

 He finished an excellent season with Schalke when, on 4 June 2011, the then-Greece head coach, Fernando Santos, called up Papadopoulos for a rookie spot on the team for a match against Malta.
 Due to an injured Avraam Papadopoulos and Sokratis Papastathopoulos being unable play, he took their place in the squad in the centre of defence next to Vangelis Moras.
 Papadopoulos had an excellent game that included he scoring the team's second match goal.
 On 6 September 2011, he scored his second international goal against Latvia in UEFA Euro 2012 qualification.

 Papadopoulos was part of the Greece Under-23 squad for the finals of the UEFA Euro 2012.
 He was a starter in the team's second and third group games and the quarter-final match loss to Germany.

-On 17 April 2015, Papadopoulos was recalled by new Greece manager Sergio Markarian, as part of a selection overhaul, to participate in the nation's European Championship qualifier away at Hungary.
+On 17 April 2015, Papadopoulos was recalled by new Greece manager Sergio Markarián, as part of a selection overhaul, to participate in the nation's European Championship qualifier away at Hungary.